Wael1122/waa/Images-in-the-terminal.md

 meets the criteria above and have a working image source, neofetch should display images correctly.

+if neofetch won't display the images check if the terminal support images.
+To do this you need to launch the command

+`w3m google.com`

+If you don't see it your terminal support only text, no image.

 If neofetch still won't display the images then you should open a new issue on github and provide me with a verbose log.